CCNA Online Training Course

 ● Field technician

-To prepare you for the CCNA certification exam and teach job-ready skills, we will use the real Cisco Devices in our CCNA practical classes.
-Working on real Cisco devices will improve your understanding of their interface and working.
+To teach job-ready skills to the students, this CCNA course uses real Cisco Devices in virtual lab setups.
+Working on real Cisco devices will improve your understanding of the device interface and functionality.

 The virtual lab setup for the training class will include the following Cisco Devices: